ActivityWatch/docs/src/installing-from-source.rst

 Running
 -------

 Now you should be able to start ActivityWatch **from the terminal where you've activated the virtualenv**.

-Or, if you were using the :code:`PIP_USER` trick, from any terminal with a correctly configured PATH.
-You have two options:
+There are two ways to run ActivityWatch:

 1. Use the trayicon manager (Recommended for normal use)